-In this article, we’re breaking down the word and its context as well as discussing various examples.
-By the end of this article, you will be well-versed in the subject of collateral as it applies to loans so you can be confident as you go forward choosing the best loan for you.
+In this article, we’re breaking down the word and its context and discussing various examples.
+By the end of this article, you will be well-versed in the subject of collateral as it applies to loans, so you can be confident as you go forward in choosing the best loan for you.

 To secure a loan, one must prove that they will be able to pay it back.
-Lenders only lend cash because they know they will get the money back eventually, otherwise, loans wouldn’t exist.
+Lenders only lend cash because they know they will get the money back eventually.
+Otherwise, loans wouldn’t exist.
 Often this proof of repayment comes in the form of income statements or employment details.

 The assets you use as collateral could be anything from your car to your house.
 This type of loan can benefit the borrower because it often leads to lower interest rates.
 Why?
 Because the lender is guaranteed repayment one way or another.
-It can also help borrowers with less than stellar records.
+It can also help borrowers with less-than-stellar records.
 For instance, those looking to borrow money who are unemployed or have poor credit ratings but do have assets.

 For instance, it could mean longer repayment timelines, more substantial loan amounts, and even lower interest rates.
-However, if the borrower cannot repay the loan according to the lender’s terms, they will lose their assets.
+However, they will lose their assets if the borrower cannot repay the loan according to the lender’s terms.
 We recommend evaluating your situation closely before applying for a collateral loan.

-For example, if you are using a diamond ring as collateral, the lender will need to go through authentication processes.
-They will likely hire a third party to inspect the ring’s quality and condition and the paperwork can be extensive.
-Additionally, they will do a fair amount of research to determine the value of the ring and how much they could sell it for.
+For example, if you use a diamond ring as collateral, the lender must go through authentication processes.
+They will likely hire a third party to inspect the ring’s quality and condition, and the paperwork can be extensive.
+Additionally, they will do a fair amount of research to determine the ring's value and how much they could sell it for.